 - The fourth speaker in the Department of Plant and Soil Science’s Distinguished Lecture Series was Dr. Robert Fitzpatrick from The University of Adelaide, Australia.
 On October 25th, 2011 Dr. Fitzpatrick presented a lecture titled “Use of Soil in Criminal and Environmental Investigations: Getting the Dirt on Crime”.

 Dr. Fitzpatrick holds a joint appointment as Chief Research Scientist in the Commonwealth Scientific & Industrial Research Organization (CSIRO) in Australia and Professorial Fellow at both Flinders University and The University of Adelaide.
 He is Director of both the “Centre for Australian Forensic Soil Science’ (CAFSS) and the joint University of Adelaide/CSIRO “Acid Sulfate Soil Centre” (ASSC).
 He is a Fellow of both the Soil Science Society of America (SSSA) and The Australian Academy of Technological Sciences and Engineering (FTSE).
 Rob is currently Vice-chair of the International Union of Geological Sciences (IUGS) Initiative on Forensic Geology (IFG).
 Rob’s research interests are principally in pedology, mineralogy, biogeochemistry and spatial analysis as applied to soil-landscape processes, as well as criminal and environmental soil forensics.
 He has published over 80 journal papers, 4 encyclopedia chapters, 85 book chapters, 10 edited books and numerous technical reports.
-Awards for outstanding contributions to science include: The Prescott Medal of Soil Science by The AustraliPHP has encountered an Access Violation at 01C373CDan Society of Soil Science and Sir Joseph Verco Medal by The Royal Society of South Australia. - View Slideshow
+Awards for outstanding contributions to science include: The Prescott Medal of Soil Science by The Australian Society of Soil Science and Sir Joseph Verco Medal by The Royal Society of South Australia. - View Slideshow

 The Plant and Soil Science Distinguished Lecture series is made possible by support from the Rockwell Chair for Plant Genetics, Thornton Distinguished Chair for Forages, B.L.
 Allen Chair for Pedology, J.A.
 Love Chair for Sustainable Agriculture, Department of Plant and Soil Science, and the Plant and Soil Science Graduate Student Council.